dcdpr/did-btc1/chapters/Beacons.md

 1. if `network` is a number and is outside the range of 1-4, raise InvalidParameter error.
 1. Set `bitcoinAddress` to the decoding of `serviceEndpoint` following BIP21.
 1. Ensure `bitcoinAddress` is funded; if not, fund this address.
-1. Set `hashBytes` to the result of passing the JSON representation of `normalizedMap` to the [JSON Canonicalization and Hash] algorithm.
+1. Set `hashBytes` to the result of passing the JSON representation of `beaconAnnouncementMap` to the [JSON Canonicalization and Hash] algorithm.
 1. Initialize `unsignedSpendTx` to a Bitcoin transaction that spends a transaction controlled by the `bitcoinAddress` and contains at least one transaction output.
 This signal output MUST have the format `[OP_RETURN, OP_PUSHBYTES32, <hashBytes>]`.
 If the transaction contains multiple transaction outputs, the signal output MUST be the last transaction output.

-##### Validate Normalized Map and Unsigned Beacon Signal
+##### Validate Beacon Announcement Map and Unsigned Beacon Signal

 Given:

-* `normalizedMap` - required, normalized map created as above
+* `beaconAnnouncementMap` - required, ::Beacon Announcement Map:: created as above
 * `unsignedSpendTx` - required, unsigned Beacon signal constructed as above

-Validate the normalized map and the unsigned Beacon signal:
+Validate the ::Beacon Announcement Map:: and the unsigned Beacon signal:

-1. Validate that `normalizedMap` contains each DID previously sent and that the value associated with each DID is either the hash previously sent or the hash of the data previously sent.
+1. Validate that `beaconAnnouncementMap` contains each DID previously sent and that the value associated with each DID is either the hash previously sent or the hash of the data previously sent.
-1. Set `hashBytes` to the result of passing the JSON representation of `normalizedMap` to the [JSON Canonicalization and Hash] algorithm.
+1. Set `hashBytes` to the result of passing the JSON representation of `beaconAnnouncementMap` to the [JSON Canonicalization and Hash] algorithm.
 1. Validate that `unsignedSpendTx` is spending from the correct Bitcoin address.
 1. Validate that the last transaction output of `unsignedSpendTx` is `[OP_RETURN, OP_PUSHBYTES32, <hashBytes>]`.